jmrmcode/OneHealthTweetIRL/README.md

 ### 2. Run the Script

-Open your system's terminal or command prompt and navigate to the extracted folder:
+Open your system's terminal or command prompt and navigate to the extracted folder.

 ### 3. Run the script: